 The Endangered Species Act (ESA) directs federal agencies to conserve listed species, which includes evaluating effects of agency actions on threatened and endangered species and their critical habitat.
 Under Section 7 of the ESA, TVA must consult with the USFWS when actions may impact threatened or endangered species and/or their designated critical habitats.
-TVA is consulting with the USFWS on this proposal and has partnered extensively with USFWS to protect resources within the Duck River watershed.
-TVA has also consulted with the Tennessee Historical Commission and federally recognized Indian tribes, consistent with Section 106 of the National Historic Preservation Act.
+TVA consulted with the USFWS on this proposal and has partnered extensively over time with USFWS to protect resources within the Duck River watershed.
+On November 7, 2024, the USFWS concluded consultation by concurring with TVA's finding of "may affect, not likely to adversely affect" for federally listed aquatic species and designated critical habitats in the Duck River.
+See Appendix H for correspondence.